Gastroesophageal Reflux Disease (GERD)

 Gastroscopy

-A gastroscopy, also known as an oesophago-gastro-duodenoscopy (OGD), allows the gastroenterologist to examine the upper gastrointestinal (GI) tract for any structural abnormalities.
-It involves the insertion of an endoscope into your throat and into the duodenum.
+A gastroscopy, also known as an Oesophago-Gastro-Duodenoscopy (OGD), allows the gastroenterologist to examine the upper gastrointestinal (GI) tract for any structural abnormalities.
+It involves the insertion of an endoscope into your throat and the duodenum.

-A catheter containing a pH probe is inserted via the nose and positioned 5cm above the LES for 24 hours to record changes in acid reflux with regard to your meals and other daily activity.
+A catheter containing a pH probe is inserted through the nose and positioned five cm above the LOS for 24 hours to record changes in acid reflux with regard to your meals and other daily activities.

-If a catheter is too uncomfortable, your gastroenterologist may recommend a wireless capsule which is endoscopically inserted and positioned at the same location.
-Since the capsule can transmit data while attached, no retrieval process is needed, and it can be passed out, and then disposed of immediately after the test.
+If the catheter feels extremely uncomfortable, your gastroenterologist may recommend a wireless capsule which is endoscopically inserted and positioned at the same location.
+Since the capsule can transmit data while attached, no retrieval process is needed, and it can be passed out and then disposed of immediately after the test.

 Oesophageal Manometry

-After numbing medication is applied, a catheter is inserted into the oesophagus via your nose.
-Then, your gastroenterologist will ask you to swallow small sips of water and a computer connected to the catheter will measure the speed, pattern and strength of your oesophageal muscle contractions.
+After numbing medication is applied (in and around the nose and throat), a catheter is inserted into the oesophagus through your nose.
+Your gastroenterologist will then ask you to swallow small sips of water, and a computer connected to the catheter will measure the speed, pattern and strength of your oesophageal muscle contractions.

 Can GERD be cured?